eslint-functional/eslint-plugin-functional/docs/rules/immutable-data.md

 const original = ["foo", "bar", "baz"];
 const sorted = [...original].sort((a, b) => a.localeCompare(b)); // This is OK with ignoreImmediateMutation.
 ```

+### `ignoreNonConstDeclarations`

+If true, this rule will ignore any mutations that happen on non-const variables.
+This allow for more easily using mutable data by simply using the `let` keyword instead of `const`.

 ### `ignoreClasses`